 The green ones were the first to open by themselves.
 My theory is the paint was much thinner. 🙂 The other pinecones are sitting in the oven on a sheet of foil at 200 and are very SLOWLY opening up.

 I got time.

 My beautiful mint green pinecone gets a special treatment.

 I had already planned on brushing gold craft paint on the edges so I went ahead and finished my pretty opened one.

-Thankfully, I had plenty of white pinecones that I had spray painted last year and sprinkled with glitter.
+Thankfully, I had plenty of white pinecones that I had spray painted last year after I had made a pinecone wreath and sprinkled with glitter.
 I worked those into the swag.

 I love the little pop of green against the white ones.
 They showcase it nicely.
 The ribbon I found today at the Dollar Tree among other Christmas goodies.

 To attach ribbon to your pinecone, use a short pin (I cut down some of my pearl end straight pins), gather the ribbon, push the pin through the ribbon and into the bottom center of the pinecone.
 Only about 1/8 inch will go in.

 Gather the ends of the ribbon and secure with a bow!

 Now I need to check on my roasting pinecones. 😉